Dryer Repair North York

 Dryer overheating should never be treated as a small comfort issue.
 If the dryer is running too hot, the heating system may be producing more heat than the airflow can safely remove.

-One of the most dangerous combinations is a strong heating element that continues to heat, restricted airflow that traps heat, and a faulty high-limit safety control that does not shut the heater down when temperature rises too high.
+One of the most dangerous combinations is a strong heating element that continues to heat, restricted airflow that traps heat, and a faulty high-limit safety control that does not shut the heater down when the temperature rises too high.

-Field experience: the heater can be strong, and that is exactly the danger
+The heater can be strong, and that is exactly the danger

 Many homeowners assume that if a heating element is bad, the dryer will stop heating.
 That is not always the dangerous situation.
-A heating element can still be very strong and produce full heat, while the dryer fails to control or remove that heat properly.
+A heating element can still be very strong and produce full heat while the dryer fails to control or remove that heat properly.

 If the heater does not break open, the dryer may continue heating aggressively.
 If the airflow is restricted and the high-limit thermostat or safety cutoff does not react correctly, the dryer can overheat again and again until another part fails or a safety hazard develops.